NCAR/HCR_configuration/docs/README_LROSE_BUILD.md

 The software development system at NCAR/RAL (formerly RAP) and NCAR/EOL makes use of a recursive makefile approach, using environment variables to identify the various directories used during the build.

-If you have correctly installed the HCR configurations, and sourced the ~.,cshrc file the build environment should already be set up.
+If you have correctly installed the HCR configurations, and sourced the ~/.cshrc file the build environment should already be set up.

 If not, perform the actions in the following section.